Edwinem/tiny_nlls_solver/README.md

 - [ ] Add increase in cost as a failure to LM
 - [ ] Benchmarks between this and ceres
 - [ ] Optional printing of status
+- [ ] Add ability to use QR factorization
+- [ ] Think about if we should extend usage to passing a vector<double*> or double**.
+Currently we can only estimate one parameter or multiple parameters if we don't care about the cost of a copy.
+But this may overlap now too much with main Ceres.
-- [ ] Parameterizations needs to be a bit cleaner.
+- [X] Parameterizations needs to be a bit cleaner.
 Currently it is a functor, however, it is instantiated temporarily in the Solve function call, and thus can't be used from the outside.
 Should either be passed with the Solve call or maybe as a std::function